jwadolowski/cookbook-cq/README.md

 as soon as installation is completed. `recursive_install` was also used here, which is required for majority of hotfixes and every service pack.

+Next example describes usage of `uninstall` action.
+It this particular case operation was executed against Geometrixx package.

-5th & 6th `cq_package` resources explains how to deal with AEM instance
+6th & 7th `cq_package` resources explain how to deal with AEM instance
 restarts after package installation.

 Moreover it explains how to use combination of `upload` and `install` instead